 Kick off the Year of the Rat with traditional Asian arts, crafts, and demonstrations for all ages!
-Join us on Sunday, February 9, 12–5pm, (doors open at 11:30am) for a full day of events celebrating one of the twelve animals of the Chinese zodiac.
+Join us on Sunday, February 9, 12*–5pm, for a full day of events celebrating one of the twelve animals of the Chinese zodiac.
 All activities are free with general admission.
-Food will be sold by O Mandarin Chinese Cuisine. #HRMFamilies
+Enjoy the Asian fusion food of Big D’s Grub Truck, available for purchase.

 12–4pm—Year of the Rat: Garden of Beasts Workshop